 The choir performs locally and nationally and has raised funds for a range of local and national charities.
 The popular free annual workshops encourage men of all abilities and backgrounds to Find their Voice in a supportive learning environment.
 The Find Your Voice programme has been successfully rolled out to a number of other men’s choir’s in the United Kingdom in support of the overall aim to Get Men Singing.

-Leeds Male Voice Choir is managed by the Musical Director alongside a Board of Trustees with experience in Retail, Financial Management, Project Management, Governance and Human Resources.
+Leeds Male Voice Choir is managed by the Musical Director alongside a Board of Trustees with experience in Retail, Financial Management, Project Management, Governance, Risk Management and Human Resources.

 1916 – 1924